Twisting of graded quantum groups and solutions to the quantum Yang-Baxter equation: Zhang twists and 2-cocycle twists of Hopf algebras

 Similarly, we have $((\phi_2\circ \varphi_2)\otimes \id)\circ \Delta=\Delta\circ (\phi_2\circ \varphi_2)$.

 For (\textbf{P2}), we can follow the argument for (\textbf{P3}) to get $\varphi_1\circ \phi_2=\phi_2\circ \varphi_1$.
 Then

 \end{proof}

-Next, we recall the winding automorphisms defined in \cite[\S 2.5]{BZ08} and show in \Cref{lem:winding} that for any twisting pair $(\phi_1,\phi_2)$ of $B$, $\phi_1$ and $\phi_2$ are uniquely determined by each other as winding automorphisms.
-Let $H$ be any Hopf algebra over $\kk$ with antipode $S$.
-For any algebra homomorphism $\pi: H \to \kk$, let $\Xi^l[\pi]$ denote the \emph{left winding automorphism} of $H$ defined by
+Next, we provide the notion of winding endomorphisms (see e.g., \cite[\S 2.5]{BZ08} in the context of Hopf algebras) and show in \Cref{lem:winding} that for any twisting pair $(\phi_1,\phi_2)$ of a bialgebra $B$, $\phi_1$ and $\phi_2$ are uniquely determined by each other as winding endomorphisms.
+For any algebra homomorphism $\pi: B \to \kk$, let $\Xi^l[\pi]$ denote the \emph{left winding endomorphism} of $B$ defined by